Skip to main content

 Networking & privacy

-• Tempo fetches location data either from ip-api.com (for Current) or from Open-Meteo's geocoding endpoint (for City).
+• Tempo fetches location data either from ip-api.com (for Current), from Open-Meteo's geocoding endpoint (for City), or uses reverse geocoding from Nominatim (OpenStreetMap) to get location names for Coordinates.

 • Weather observations and forecasts are requested from the Open-Meteo API every 30 minutes.
 Ensure ashell has network access.